Prunoideae/MitoFlex/README.md

 # 3 Data requirement

-MitoFlex depends on the quality more than the size of data, it will not throw any error if your input fastq file is too small or something, but the result may be of low quality if the raw dataset is small or unqualified.
+MitoFlex depends on the quality more than the size of data, it will not throw any error if your input fastq file is too small or something, but the result may be of low quality or nothing if the raw dataset is too small or unqualified to assemble a genome.

 # 4 Specifying parameters in configuration file